Vatsal2251/chatting-app-react-native-firebase/README.md

 Created app in react native and for backend firebase is used

-## See the deployment only for testing
+## See the deployment

+Site is deployed only for testing.

 <a href="https://chatting-a52b2.web.app/">Chatting App</a>